leanprover-community/blog/posts/lte-examples.md

     ∑ i : ι, ∥ μ (clopens.indicator ⟨e i, he i⟩) ∥₊^(p : ℝ) ≤ c :=
 -- the proof...
 ```
-As expected, `clopens.indicator` is the indicator function on a clopen set:
+In the code block above, the continuous function `clopens.indicator` is the indicator function on a clopen set.
 ```lean
 example (S : Profinite.{0}) (C : set S) (hC : is_clopen C) (s : S) :
   clopens.indicator ⟨C,hC⟩ s = if s ∈ C then 1 else 0 := rfl
 ```
-Conversely, we may construct elements of the `c`-th term of the filtration of `S.Radon_png p` given a continuous functional satisfying the bound for `c`:
+Conversely, we may construct elements of the `c`-th term of the filtration of `S.Radon_png p` given a continuous functional satisfying the bound for `c`.
 ```lean
 example (S : Profinite.{0}) (μ : C(S,ℝ) →L[ℝ] ℝ) (c : ℝ≥0)
   (h : ∀ (ι : Fintype.{0}) (e : ι → set S)